A True North Insight Sitting Group

 Fees: Dana or Donation – for online sessions e-transfer Dana to firstname.lastname@example.org

-All are welcome, both beginning and experience mediators, to our weekly sitting group.
+All are welcome, both beginning and experienced meditators, to our weekly sitting group.
 It is a drop-in group led by Steven Hick and occasionally by other experienced practitioners.

 Theme for the Year: Awakening